maxrule98/simple-bot/README.md

-# Trading Bot - Modular Architecture
+# Trading Bot - Enterprise-Grade Architecture

-A cryptocurrency trading bot with a modular, extensible architecture.
-Scans multiple trading pairs using CCXT, stores data in SQLite, and generates trading signals based on configurable strategies.
+A professional cryptocurrency trading bot with a clean, enterprise-grade architecture.
+Features separate applications for live trading, backtesting, and data management, with a modular package system for indicators, exchanges, and execution logic.

 ## Features